roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  We discussed a few different possibilities and made it as far as the big tree I'd cut down.

  "Shit!"
 He looked over the logs carefully stacked on the side.
 "I should have known that sucker would fall some day.
 It had been leaning badly ever since I started coming up here over four years ago.
 That was a lot of work, I bet."
 He laughed, giving me a slug.
 "Better you than me!"
-Report_Story #5